Oxford is to fall silent to remember those who have given their lives in conflict.

 - Beaumont Street from its junction with St John Street to its junction with St Giles’

 - Magdalen Street East and West

-On Armistice Day, Saturday 11 November, there will be a short service from 10.45am in Oxford Town Hall.
-The service will be led by the Lord Mayor of Oxford, Councillor Jean Fooks, with a minute’s silence at 11am.
-Members of the public are welcome to attend.
+On Remembrance Day, Monday 11 November 2019, starting at 10.45am, there will be a short service on the landing area at the top of the stairs in Oxford Town Hall.
+The service will be led by the Lord Mayor of Oxford, Councillor Craig Simmons, and all are welcome to attend.
+There will be a two-minute silence at 11am.